 Specialized niches

-Having a TEFL niche shows you’re a true expert in a particular subject and that you can tailor classes to fit students’ specific needs and goals, which is enough reason for you to charge more.
+Having a TEFL niche shows that you’re a true expert in a particular subject and that you can tailor classes to fit students’ specific needs and goals, which is enough reason for you to charge more.

 Promotional classes and packages